Surplus labour: Criticism of Marx's concept of surplus labor

-All that Marx really argued was that surplus labour was a necessary feature of the capitalist mode of production as a general social condition.
-If that surplus labour did not exist, other people could not appropriate that surplus labour or its products simply through their ownership of property.
+All that Marx really argued was that surplus labor was a necessary feature of the capitalist mode of production as a general social condition.
+If that surplus labor did not exist, other people could not appropriate that surplus labor or its products simply through their ownership of property.

-Also, the amount of unpaid, voluntary and housework labour performed outside the world of business and industry, as revealed by time use surveys, suggests to some feminists (e.g. Marilyn Waring and Maria Mies) that Marxists may have overrated the importance of industrial surplus labour performed by salaried employees, because the very ability to perform that surplus-labour, i.e. the continual reproduction of labour power depends on all kinds of supports involving unremunerated work (for a theoretical discussion, see the reader by Bonnie Fox).
-In other words, work performed in households—often by those who do not sell their labour power to capitalist enterprises at all—contributes to the sustenance of capitalist workers who may perform little household labour.
+Also, the amount of unpaid, voluntary and housework labor performed outside the world of business and industry, as revealed by time use surveys, suggests to some feminists (e.g. Marilyn Waring and Maria Mies) that Marxists may have overrated the importance of industrial surplus labor performed by salaried employees, because the very ability to perform that surplus-labor, i.e. the continual reproduction of labor power depends on all kinds of supports involving unremunerated work (for a theoretical discussion, see the reader by Bonnie Fox).
+In other words, work performed in households—often by those who do not sell their labor power to capitalist enterprises at all—contributes to the sustenance of capitalist workers who may perform little household labor.

 Possibly the controversy about the concept is distorted by the enormous differences with regard to the world of work: